 Our VP of Marketing was the stakeholder on this site revamp and wanted to not only make it festival focused, but have his marketing team create editorial content around festivals and patron interests as part of the site as well and created a dedicated Festival Details Page for each festival we ticketed that housed lineup details, videos and other media.

 So we created this clean site that comprises a homepage with carousel banners for our biggest upcoming festivals, festival news with links out to the festival details pages and articles, a visual list of upcoming festivals and search functionality.
 I brainstormed and developed the strategy and information architecture for the site with Jordan Stevens who provided the final visual design.

 FGT Corporate (B2B) Site

-- My Role: Brainstorming, Strategy, IA, Creative Direction, Reskin & Production
+- My Role: Brainstorming, Strategy, IA, Design & Production

 Another thing we needed to update was our corporate site or client-facing B2B site.
 Again, we had moved away from most of our venue clients (except for some of the Austin staples) so we needed our services and expertise to be festival-focused and updated.

 The site consists of a homepage with a blurb about each of our services/offerings, stats and some of our most notable clients.
 From there, each service you click on takes you to that respective part (deep-linked) on our Services page with more details and graphics.
-We also launched a new Partners page outlining all of the various festival partners we have.
 Then we have a mission statement, careers page and links to our customer-facing site and support site.

-One of the biggest challenges with this site was making something clean and compelling with very little professional product or on-site photography so we relied heavily on Jordan's gorgeous illustrations and icons.
+One of the biggest challenges with this site was making something clean and compelling with very little professional product or on-site photography so we relied heavily on Jordan's rad illustrations and icons.